code-423n4/2023-06-llama/README.md

 ✨ All participating wardens must submit an Analysis prior to the closing date.
 [Guidelines and FAQ can be found here.](https://code4rena.notion.site/Analyses-Guidelines-and-FAQ-2808a71e08e44c81a985527194f5f118) The submission form for Analyses is scheduled to go live June 6, 2023.

-## Automated Findings / Publicly Known Issues

-Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.

-_Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards._

-[ ⭐️ SPONSORS ADD INFO HERE ]

 # Overview

 Llama is a governance system for onchain organizations.
-Llama enables organizations to encode access control policies, create rules to execute actions, and manage shared accounts.
+It uses non-transferable NFTs to encode access control, features programmatic control of funds, and includes a modular framework to define action execution rules.

 # Scope

-_List all files in scope in the table below (along with hyperlinks) -- and feel free to add notes here to emphasize areas of focus._

 All files in the `src/` directory are in scope for the audit contest as well as the `.sol` files in `script/`:
 | Contract | SLOC | Purpose |